Norbertndikumanana/pl-Assignment1/README.md

 SQL> insert into lectures1(lecturesid,lectures_name,stid,course_name) values ( 100 ,'Eric', 2000,'pl');

 1 row created.

-updating
+--updating
-// here we just inserting values in the tables we had foreign key which are empty so we are just updating by initialising data
+--// here we just inserting values in the tables we had foreign key which are empty so we are just updating by initialising data

 SQL> insert into lectures1(lecturesid,lectures_name,stid,course_name) values ( 200 ,'Patric', 2000,'pl1');